georgemarselis-nvi/java-for-sysadmins/README.md

 1. The Jetty program: `$JETTY_HOME`, here `/opt/jetty/12.0.x`.
 Never edited.
 Replaced whole at upgrade.
 2. The Jetty instance config: `$JETTY_BASE`, here `/opt/jetty/base/app`.
 Port, environment, modules, JVM flags, the WAR.
 The only thing you edit.
 3. The application's own config: wherever the application reads it from, typically `/etc/<app>/`.
 Database connection, data paths, external services.
 Jetty does not read this; the application does, after Jetty has started it.
-4. The application's data: typically a `/data` disk.
+4. The application's data: wherever its configuration points, on a disk sized for it and outside both server trees.
 Jetty never touches it.

 Jetty starts, reads 2, loads the WAR from 2, the WAR starts, reads 3, works on 4.